pola-rs/polars/docs/user-guide/lazy/execution.md

 !!! warning "background mode is **unstable**"

-    Background mode may be changed at any point as a breaking change.
+    Background mode may be changed at any point without it being considered a breaking change.

 {{code_block('user-guide/lazy/execution','background',['scan_csv','collect'])}}